-There is radiance when all the dreams and haze in oppressive mind-cage are thinned away.
+There is radiance when all the dreams and haze in the oppressive mind-cage are thinned away.

 Take scrubbing the floor as an example.
 Now what happens?
 We’re asked to examine what happens when I scrub the floor or when I have to do a lot of copy typing or I have to add up a lot of figures that sort of thing.
 What is actually happening?
-I don’t have to listen doesn’t have to involve much actual thought but I’ve got to scrub the floor of this room.
+I don’t have to listen, it doesn’t have to involve much actual thought but I’ve got to scrub the floor of this room.
 I start there.
-Well, while I’m scrubbing there I’m thinking ‘God a whole room!
+Well, while I’m scrubbing there I’m thinking ‘God, a whole room!’
 Then I get to a place and I think ‘Oh it’s about a twentieth!
 Phew!
 I’ve done a bit more’.

-In other words while I’m while I’m acting I’m calculating.
+In other words while I’m acting I’m calculating.
 Along with the action I’m dreaming.
 I’m doing the action but I’m dreaming.
 ‘I’ll just start at this now.
 Oh!
-I’m halfway through but I’m getting blasted tired.
-Still’ all the time it’s going on than ‘why am I doing this?’
+I’m halfway through but I’m getting blasted tired.’
+Still all the time it’s going on, then ‘why am I doing this?’
 Well I’m doing it because of fear!
 If I’m in the army I’ve been told ‘Clean that floor.
-Scrub that floor’ and if you don’t you know what to expect.
+Scrub that floor’ and if you don’t, you know what to expect.
 Fear was the motive why I acted.
 Fear while I’m acting that I’m not making a proper job of it and fear at the end.
-I wonder what they’re going to say whether they’re going to pass it.
+I wonder what they’re going to say, whether they’re going to pass it.

 Those things are running through.
 Now it means that there’s a tremendous amount of tiring activity taking place besides the action itself.
 And the one of the points of yoga is too actually to practice this.
 To stop the dreaming.

-It is called ‘the quilt of Samsara’ and simply to have this act in this great space then it becomes shining.
-There’s a sort of radiance when all these dreams and haze in oppressive mind-cage are thinned away.
+It is called ‘the quilt of Samsara’ and simply to have this act in this great space, then it becomes shining.
+There’s a sort of radiance when all these dreams and haze in the oppressive mind-cage are thinned away.

-If I if I were to write something Well pick the thing up now I have this here no I don’t want this one I want that one now I’ve got this here then the telephone rings so I’ve got to answer the telephone here.
-Well put the things to be able to put the things down and then just to pick up the one I need not trying to hold everything all the time while I’m doing one thing.
+If I if I were to write something: Well, pick the thing up now, I have this here, no I don’t want this one, I want that one; now I’ve got this here, then the telephone rings so I’ve got to answer the telephone here.
+Well, to be able to put the things down and then just to pick up the one I need – not trying to hold everything all the time while I’m doing one thing.
 The ability to put things down.
 We know how to think but we don’t know how to stop a thought.

 There’s a basic yoga exercise to try to do this.
-Sit reasonably upright and then feel you’re on top on a hilltop and your lap you’ve got in your lap a cloth full of little pebbles.
+Sit reasonably upright and then feel you’re on top, on a hilltop, and you’ve got in your lap a cloth full of little pebbles.
 You’re on a hilltop under the blue sky.
-You’ve got a cloth full of pebbles in your lap little pebbles.
-Now a thought comes up pick up a pebble and with that pebble throw the thought away so that the thought and the pebble go away down the hill fall away down the hill.
-Then another thought comes up a row I had yesterday pick it up chuck it away.
-Then another thought comes up ‘I think I might find a chance to’ throw it away.
-Another thought comes up ‘how can they say that to me?’
+You’ve got a cloth full of pebbles in your lap, little pebbles.
+Now a thought comes up.
+Pick up a pebble and with that pebble throw the thought away so that the thought and the pebble go away down the hill, fall away down the hill.
+Then another thought comes up – a row I had yesterday – pick it up, chuck it away.
+Then another thought comes up ‘I think I might find a chance to’ – throw it away.
+Another thought comes up ‘How can they say that to me?’
 Throw it away.
-Now there’s no need to make the gesture, just sit as the thoughts come up sitting on the hilltop under the blue sky as the thoughts come up mentally throw them away with a pebble.
+Now there’s no need to make the gesture, just sit as the thoughts come up, sitting on the hilltop under the blue sky.
+As the thoughts come up, mentally throw them away with a pebble.
 Now you try for a minute or so.